From-Later/wwwfromlater/compersia.md

 ## [ Research ]

 Compersia is a research-based speculative fiction.
 The following research themes – _Transient Lifestyles_; _Identity Complexity_; _New Forms of Kinship_; _Non-monogamy_; _Designing Relationship Wellness_; and _Augmenting Understanding_ – informed the scenario and future artifacts.
-The themes themes and instances below provide context for imagining how historical and present-day issues could evolve.
+The themes and instances below provide context for imagining how historical and present-day issues could evolve.

 ### Transient Lifestyles
 A confluence of socio-economic and technological factors are creating the conditions for more transient life stages, lifestyles, and living situations.